HUAWEI Listed on Forbes’ Most Valuable Brands of 2017, the Only Chinese Brand on the List

 Technology is without doubt the hottest industry of all, taking 18 spots of the list, and 9 out of the top 15 are technology companies.
 Apple, in particular, grabbed the first place for the 7th consecutive year this time.
 For other industries, the list saw 13 from the financial industry with American Express taking the highest ranking of its category, valued at $24.5 billion and ranked the 22nd.
 12 consumer goods companies made the cut, and the first place of this category goes to Gillette, valued at $19.2 billion and ranked the 28th.

 HUAWEI outperformed the industry in 2016 by a vast lead in 2016, thanks to the recognition of the HUAWEI brand from consumers worldwide.
 The first quarter of 2017 saw this momentum continue as HUAWEI’s smartphone shipments grew steadily.
 According to statistics from top research institues like IDC, SA and Trendforce, HUAWEI smartphone shipments ranked the 3rd globally and the 1st in China, ramming down its postion in the top segment internationally.
 With the beautifully deigned innovative flagship P series and Mate series, HUAWEI witnessed growing influence in the primary segment of smartphones.
 HUAWEI P9/ HUAWEI P9 Plus sold over 12 million units in the world, becoming its 1st flagship model selling over 10 million units.
-Its latest series, the HUAWEI P10 series, launched a new color with joint cooperation with PANTONE – Greenery, and was greeted with great enthusiasm from consumers worldwide.
+Its latest series, the HUAWEI P10 series, launched a new colour with joint cooperation with PANTONE – Greenery, and was greeted with great enthusiasm from consumers worldwide.

 On brand development, HUAWEI has also integrated top world-class marketing resources and kept innovation in marketing plans.
 After the launch of HUAWEI P10 series, HUAWEI partnered with the world’s most renowned fashion magazine VOGUE and launched a campaign to “reproduce iconic photos” with the HUAWEI P10 series, highlighting the Leica Portrait photo quality of HUAWEI P10 series.
 HUAWEI also cooperated with Saatchi Gallery and unveiled a selfie exhibition called “From Selfie to Self Expression”, raising selfies to the new level of artistic experessions.
 These exciting global events not only transmit HUAWEI’s brand concepts, but also connect to the lifestyle and emotion of consumers, creating a stronger emotional link to global consumers.